-The offeror's obligation to refrain from trading in the offeree company's shares after commencement of a due diligence investigation
+The offeror's obligation to refrain from trading in the offeree company's shares after commencement of a due diligence investigation binding force of statements

 II.2 If a person intending to make a takeover bid conducts a due diligence investigation on the offeree company and thereupon receives non-public price-sensitive information from the offeree company, such person may not trade in such shares until corresponding information has been made public.
+An offeror who announces that the offeror will or will not act in a certain manner with respect to its offer is bound thereby if the announcement is likely to create justified reliance on the market.